-- (a) a head of state, head of government, government minister or deputy or assistant government minister; - (b) a member of a parliament or of a similar legislative body;

-(bb) a member of the governing body of a political party'

-- a member of a supreme court, constitutional court or other high level judicial body whose decisions, other than in exceptional circumstances, are not subject to further appeal; - (d) a member of a court of auditors or of the board of a central bank; - (e) an ambassador, chargé d'affairs or high-ranking officer in the armed forces:

-(f) a director, deputy director or member of the board of, or person performing the equivalent function in relation to, an international organisation.

-(11) The Minister may prescribe a class of family member of a politically exposed person, for the purposes of paragraph (g) of the definition of "immediate family member" of a politically exposed person in subsection (10), only if the Minister is satisfied that it would be appropriate for the provisions of this section to be applied in relation to members of the class, having regard to any heightened risk, arising from their close family relationship with the politically exposed person, that such members may be involved in money laundering or terrorist financing.
+- (a) a head of state, head of government, government minister or deputy or assistant government minister; - (b) a member of a parliament or of a similar legislative body; (bb) a member of the governing body of a political party; - a member of a supreme court, constitutional court or other high level judicial body whose decisions, other than in exceptional circumstances, are not subject to further appeal; - (d) a member of a court of auditors or of the board of a central bank; - (e) an ambassador, chargé d'affairs or high-ranking officer in the armed forces; - (f) a director, deputy director or member of the board of, or person performing the equivalent function in relation to, an international organisation. - The Minister may prescribe a class of family member of a politically exposed person, for the purposes of paragraph (g) of the definition of "immediate family member" of a politically exposed person in subsection (10), only if the Minister is satisfied that it would be appropriate for the provisions of this section to be applied in relation to members of the class, having regard to any heightened risk, arising from their close family relationship with the politically exposed person, that such members may be involved in money laundering or terrorist financing. - (12) The Minister may, with the consent of the Minister for Finance, issue guidelines to the competent authorities in respect of functions in the State that may be considered to be prominent public functions and each competent authority shall have regard to any such guidelines. - (13) The Minister may, where he or she believes it is necessary to do so, and with the consent of the Minister for Finance, issue guidelines to the competent authorities for the purpose of facilitating the consistent, effective and risk-based application of this section.

+Enhanced customer due diligence - correspondent banking relationships.

-- 38. (1) A credit institution or financial institution ('the institution') shall not enter into a correspondent relationship with another credit institution or financial institution ('the respondent institution') situated in a place other than a Member State unless, prior to commencing the relationship, the institution- - (a) has gathered sufficient information about the respondent institution to understand fully the nature of the business of the respondent institution, - (b) is satisfied on reasonable grounds, based on publicly available information, that the reputation of the respondent institution, and the quality of supervision or monitoring of the operation of the respondent institution in the place, are sound, - (c) is satisfied on reasonable grounds, having assessed the anti-money laundering and anti-terrorist financing controls applied by the respondent institution, that those controls are sound, - (d) has ensured that approval has been obtained from the senior management of the institution, - (e) has documented the responsibilities of each institution in applying anti-money laundering and anti-terrorist financing controls to customers in the conduct of the correspondent relationship and, in particular- - (i) the responsibilities of the institution arising under this Part, and - (ii) any responsibilities of the respondent institution arising under requirements equivalent to those specified in the Fourth Money Laundering Directive,
+- 38. (1) A credit institution or financial institution ('the institution') shall not enter into a correspondent relationship with another credit institution or financial institution ('the respondent institution') situated in a place other than a Member State unless, prior to commencing the relationship involving the execution of payments, the institution- - (a) has gathered sufficient information about the respondent institution to understand fully the nature of the business of the respondent institution, - (b) is satisfied on reasonable grounds, based on publicly available information, that the reputation of the respondent institution, and the quality of supervision or monitoring of the operation of the respondent institution in the place, are sound, - (c) is satisfied on reasonable grounds, having assessed the anti-money laundering and anti-terrorist financing controls applied by the respondent institution, that those controls are sound, - (d) has ensured that approval has been obtained from the senior management of the institution, - (e) has documented the responsibilities of each institution in applying anti-money laundering and anti-terrorist financing controls to customers in the conduct of the correspondent relationship and, in particular- - (i) the responsibilities of the institution arising under this Part, and - (ii) any responsibilities of the respondent institution arising under requirements equivalent to those specified in the Fourth Money Laundering Directive,